+

 • Utilizing someone else’s pass is strictly prohibited and can result in season suspension of both the pass user and owner of the pass.

-• Litttering and vandalism on resort property are not tolerated.
+• Littering and vandalism on resort property are not tolerated.

 Environmental Code